renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 For an example of a good adapter see [ADAFruit](https://www.adafruit.com/product/954).
 See below for the one I prefer, however there are more.
 <u>__Be careful about the pinning__</u>.
 - Attach the USB to serial device <u>__before__</u> powering on the board
-- Make sure to connect the serial to USB device to the <u>__correct pins__</u> (normally, and in this case as well, GPIO 14 is used for TxD, GPIO15 for RxD for either UART 0 or UART 1.
+- Make sure to connect the serial to USB device to the <u>__correct pins__</u> (GPIO 14 is used for TxD, GPIO15 for RxD for either UART 0 or UART 1.
-In our examples we will be using UART 1 in most cases)
+In our examples we will be using UART 1 initially, but later move to UART 0, as this is slightly harder to initialize)
 - Make sure you have the drivers for the serial to USB device (USB side of course) correctly installed on your host system
   - Most devices use a Prolific 2303 TA chip, support on Windows 11 is a bit tricky, you'll have to replace the driver for it to work well.
 Refer to [Fixed: Prolific PL2303TA USB to Serial Windows 11 Problem](https://embetronicx.com/uncategorized/fixed-prolific-pl2303ta-usb-to-serial-and-windows-11/).
 You'll have to re-install the drivers on Windows 11 after every reboot, which is annoying.